aaaahern/Kiko-plus/about.md

 permalink: /about/
 ---

 Hi, my name is Yuheng Zhan.
-I'm currently a master student at [Courant Institute of Mathematical Sciences, New York University](http://cims.nyu.edu/) and will graduate in May, 2017.
+I'm currently a graduate student at [Courant Institute of Mathematical Sciences, New York University](http://cims.nyu.edu/).

 You can reach me through any link below.